vinodnayak08/Salary_Prediction/README.md

-# Salary_Prediction

-## Predicting an Employee's Salary using Simple Linear Regression.
+# Predicting an Employee's Salary using Simple Linear Regression.
 (Level- Beginners)

 ### We have to predict the salary of an employee given how many years of experience they have.